diux-dev/cluster/imagenet64/README.md

 # Detailed instructions
 ## Setup

 First create the proper environment that can run this benchmark.
-This means installing TensorFlow and CUDA if necessary.
+This means installing TensorFlow, CUDA and Python3 if necessary.

 For instance, starting from Amazon Ubuntu 16.04 official AMI, might do this